micmejia/bible-dump/AMPC/Proverbs/Prov 1.md

-[^c]Wisdom cries aloud in the street, she raises her voice in the markets;
+Wisdom cries aloud in the street, she raises her voice in the markets;